urbandrone/futils/examples/ex05-cdinventory.md

 const patch = snabbdom.init([classes, props, style, on]);

+// render :: State → DOM → Component → ()
 const render = (state, node, cmp) => {
+    // vNode is new visual representation of state produced by the view
+    //   function. when designing it, we have access to a state and emit
-    const vNode = cmp.view(state, (action) => {
+    //   argument, where emit is a function with signature (Action → ()) const vNode = cmp.view(state, (action) => {
+        // next is the new state produced when the lambda (Action → ())
+        //   is called – the controller constructs a new state and we
+        //   recursivly call render again
         const next = cmp.controller(state, action);
         render(next, vNode, cmp);
     });
     patch(node, vNode);
 }

+// signal :: Symbol → a → Action{Type: Symbol, Data: a}
 const signal = curry((type, data) => ({type, data}));

 module.exports = { render, signal };